mathewlowry/myhub-gpt/permanent versions/atproto/resilience/Building resilient social media.md

 *Image by Gemini, lightly post-edited*

 In the above image:

 * users exist independently of the various apps
 * each user has one identity, which works on all ATmosphere apps
 * users store their data in Personal Data Servers, which are also independent of the apps.

 There's much, much more`*1`, but the key point is that social lock-in is impossible.
-## This is resilient social media
+## This is what resilient social media looks like
 **Making social lock-in impossible ensures the resilience of protocol-based social media.**

 People think advertising is the root cause of social media's problems, but they're wrong: advertising, after all, funded the news industry for decades. **Social lock-in is the original sin of platform-based social media**, trapping users and advertisers in toxic, hate-filled, bot-infested platforms, unable to move away for fear of losing access to their audiences.

-any ATmosphere app which mistreats its users will see them simply move on to a better one,
+*"any ATmosphere app which mistreats its users will see them simply move on to a better one"*

-On the ATmosphere `*2`, apps do not store "user accounts" or their users' content - instead, users manage these themselves, and can move their content wherever they want without losing friends, followers or posts.
+On the ATmosphere`*2`, apps do not store "user accounts" or their users' content - instead, users manage these themselves, and can move their content wherever they want without losing friends, followers or posts.

 And that means that **any ATmosphere app which mistreats its users will see them simply move to a better one**, taking their social connections and content with them.

-## This is innovative social media
+## This is where innovation thrives
 **With permissionlessness comes innovation, and with innovation comes growth.**

 The ATmosphere has a virtuous growth cycle built into its DNA:

 * Just as I can build any website I like, I can build any app on the ATmosphere I want
 * I will have immediate access to all 40m-and-counting users already there
 * My app can interoperate with other apps, helping all of them grow